Total Pageviews

 A charge of murder in the first degree was filed against Jack Mann. alias Henry Mason.
 In connection with the fatal shooting of Sam BURGE Thursday night, following the latter's death Saturday Morning.
 The information was prepared by Prosecuting Attorney Henry J. Salsbury and signed and sworn to before Justice C.A.
 Harrison by Sheriff J. R. Black soon after word reached the courthouse of BURGE's death.
 Mann was taken to the Jackson County Jail in Kansas City by Deputy Sheriff's Bob Mosby and Ernest Austin for safe keeping when talk of lynching him was being hard about the streets.
 He maintained his innocence on the trip to Kansas City and said his name was Henry Mason.
 A check of address named Henry C. Mason, 4705 Belleview, Kansas City, was reported in the Kansas City Star Friday night.
 That name and address was given by Mann when brought to the sheriff's office here Friday morning, according to officers.
 Registered as Jack Mann.
 Mrs. Florence Shaffer, proprietor of the Lafayette Hotel in Odessa viewed the man Friday afternoon and identified him as the person who registered at the hotel on November 4, under the name of Jack Mann and gave Clinton as his home.
 Information charging Mann with an assault with a deadly weapon with intent to kill was prepared Friday by Prosecutor Salsbury merely to hold him in jail pending BURGE's condition.
 This was dismissed Saturday in favor of the more serious charges.

 Officer Tells of Capture.
 W.A.
 Wakeman Warrensburg --related the events leading to Mann's arrest at a filling station on Highway 14.
 Sheriff J.R.
 Black after being called to the scene of the attempted holdup Thursday night immediately telephoned offices in all surrounding towns to be on the watch for the bandit and talked to Chief Wakeman in Odessa about 1 o'clock Friday morning.
 The chief informed the night watchman of the shooting and at 8 o'clock that morning went to the telephone office and spread the alarm throughout the countryside near Odessa.
 When he called one party line, he was answered by Mrs. Henry Hook who lives about seventeen miles northwest of Warrensburg, in Lafayette County.
 She related about a young man with an injured hand stopping at the Hook farm about daylight for breakfast.
-The man inquired of Mrs. Hook of the direction to Highway No. 14, saying that he wanted to go to Kansas City. he was given a ride to the Fortyville Filling station on the highway by Earl Wagner, according to Chief Wakeman.
+The man inquired of Mrs. Hook of the direction to Highway No. 14, saying that he wanted to go to Kansas City and he was given a ride to the Fortyville Filling station on the highway by Earl Wagner, according to Chief Wakeman.
 Arrested in the filling Station.
 The station is about seven miles east of Odessa and about four miles north of the Hook farm.
 Chief Wakeman in the company of two other men went immediately to the station and as the Odessa officer walked into the place, he readily recognized Mann from the description given him by Mrs. Hook.
 Mann has his right hand the one injured in his right-hand pocket.
 After inquiring of the proprietor of the station about Mann, Chief Wakeman

 BANDIT'S BULLET PROVES FATAL TO SAM BURGE ----- Former Fire Chief Dies Saturday Morning of Wounds in Abdomen ----- FUNERAL SERVICES MONDAY AFTERNOON ----- Pallbearers Will Be Members of Fire Department Who Served Under Him.
 Samuel J. BURGE, 33, until recently chief of Warrensburg, , Fire Department, died at 9:30 o'clock Saturday morning as the result of being shot twice in the abdomen in a tussle with a bandit for the possession of a revolver in an attempted holdup about 11 o'clock Thursday night at the Tip-Top filling station at the junction of highways 50 and 13.
 BURGE made a gallant fight to live but was given only an outside chance by physicians from the first.
 His intestines were punctured twenty-two times by the two bullets and rarely does a person injured that badly survive, according to Dr. John Mackey of Kansas City, who performed an operation on Mr. BURGE, within a few hours after the shooting.
 Rites at Christian Church.
 Funeral services will be held at 2 o'clock Monday afternoon at the Christian church, conducted by the Rev. J.C.
 Hollyman, pastor of the Presbyterian church, assisted by the Rev. V.T.
 Wood, pastor of the Christian church.
 The pallbearers will be Harry Staley, Allen Isaac, Russell J. Jacobs, Louis Anderson, Buster Collins and Elbert Stump, all members of the fire department.
 Honorary pallbearers will be L.F.
 Hutches, Theodore Shock, Mayor H.R.
 Garrison, James French, C.L.
 Johnson and F.J.
 Rogers.
 The flower girls will be Mrs. Allen Staley, Mrs. Russel Jacobs, Mrs. Harry Staley, Mrs. Russell Jacobs, Mrs. Allen Issac, Mrs. Buster Collins, and Miss Fern McMillard.